SPX (NYSE:SPXC) Releases FY 2022 Earnings Guidance

-SPX (NYSE:SPXC – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $2.500-$2.800 for the period, compared to the Thomson Reuters consensus estimate of $2.770.
+SPX (NYSE:SPXC – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
+The company provided EPS guidance of $2.500-$2.800 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.770.
 The company issued revenue guidance of $1.34 billion-$1.41 billion, compared to the consensus revenue estimate of $1.36 billion.

+A number of brokerages have commented on SPXC.
+TheStreet downgraded shares of SPX from a b- rating to a c rating in a research report on Monday.
+StockNews.com lowered SPX from a buy rating to a hold rating in a report on Friday, February 25th.
+Finally, Zacks Investment Research upgraded shares of SPX from a sell rating to a hold rating in a research note on Tuesday, March 1st.
+Three equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has an average rating of Buy and a consensus target price of $70.00.

 SPX Corp. is the supplier of infrastructure equipment and products.
 It operates through the following segments: HVAC, Detection and Measurement, and Engineered Solutions.
 The HVAC segment engineers, designs, manufactures, installs, and services cooling products for the HVAC and industrial markets, as well as heating and ventilation products for the residential and commercial markets.